-The decision to go with wood flooring is only the first of many choices homeowners and businesses need to make; however, whether the project is new construction or remodeling.
+The decision to go with wood flooring in Indiana is only the first of many choices homeowners and businesses need to make; however, whether the project is new construction or remodeling.
 The best type of wood or wood-style flooring for the project will depend a lot on what the space will be used for, how heavily it will be trafficked, and the overall budget—not just the design language of the room itself.

 Hardwood, engineered wood, laminate, and even more contemporary technologies such as cork, bamboo and luxury vinyl plank flooring, all have their pros and cons, and selecting the right material can be even more important than matching the pattern and color to the room(s) in which it will be installed.

-True hardwood flooring comes in two varieties: solid and engineered.
+True hardwood flooring in New Albany, IN comes in two varieties: solid and engineered.
 Solid hardwood is exactly what it sounds like—the entire plank is comprised of one 5/8- to 3/4-inch cut of either maple, walnut, oak or any number of other species of wood.
 Solid hardwood can be sanded and refinished many times over, giving it unmatched longevity.
 However, solid hardwood flooring is extremely susceptible to fluctuations in temperature and humidity, which can cause it to expand and contract.
 For this reason, it is not typically used in below-grade applications, such as basements and split-levels.

 Engineered hardwood solves this problem by applying a thinner layer of true hardwood atop a more versatile layer of plywood or particle board.
 The engineered layers contend with the dramatic changes in temperature and humidity, while the hardwood veneer provides the look and feel of a true hardwood floor, and can also be sanded once or twice in its lifetime, depending on thickness.